Protective Actions and Protective Action Guides

 • The late phase entails final clean-up decisions and implementation of remediation strategies.

-• The Late Phase will overlap with the intermediate phase response, making Phase 2c part of both the intermediate and late phases.
+• The Late Phase will overlap with the intermediate phase response, making Sub-phase 2c part of both the intermediate and late phases.

 top of page